 Our host for the evening, the Viscount Delmar, had recently inherited his position.
-The previous viscount had died without issue, so the title had passed to his eldest cousin: the portly young man currently seated at the head of the dinner table.
+The previous viscount passed without issue, so the title had been transferred to his eldest cousin: the portly young man currently seated at the head of the dinner table.
 As he was unmarried, the seat opposite him fell to the ranking noblewoman.
 In this case, me.
 The viscount had been effusively grateful when I had accepted playing the part of impromptu hostess, for he had just taken his seat in the House of Lords and my husband was something of an idol to him.
 The rest of the thirty-some-odd guests were organized by rank, those with titles seated nearest to the viscount, and those without closer to me.
-Because of this, John and I were separated by a sea of people, giving me the space I needed to clear my mind of the last remnants of lust and confusion.
+Because of this, John and I were separated by a sea of people, giving me the space I needed to clear my mind of the last remnants of desire and worry.

 The previous viscount had moved in different circles than my husband and I; those that were considered much faster than our own.
-He had died, quite violently, in an impromptu horse race at a house party at the beginning of the season.
+He had died, quite violently, in an impromptu horse race at a house party a few months past.
 Rumor was that he had been wildly drunk, and had attempted to force his mount up over a hedge that was clearly too tall for it to clear.
 The horse had thrown him, and he had landed headfirst on a rather jagged rock.
 To add insult to injury, the horse had trampled him afterward.

 The Duchess of Hampshire did not blush.

 When I was recovered, I returned my focus to my food and forced myself to take another bite, but all I could think of was the words we had exchanged, and all I could see was the look of careful contemplation on his face as his gaze had roamed over my body.
 My cheeks started to burn again, and I feigned another cough to hide it, knowing that I couldn’t afford to be so distracted in my current setting.
 Later, when I was tucked safely in my bed, when the lights were out and no one would hear me –